SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 |enabled|Whether to enable the heap dump management endpoint|true|
 |path|The path to the heap dump endpoint when exposed over HTTP|ID|
 |sensitive|Currently not used|false|

-[//]: # (TODO The preceding table was clearly copied from earlier.
-That would be OK, except that the path is the same, which doesn't seem likely.)

 >IMPORTANT: Each setting must be prefixed with `management:endpoints:heapdump`.